resurfaceio/ndjson/README.md

-# http-message
+# logger-messages
-Model for HTTP messages
+Models for HTTP messages